RSCPlus/rscplus/README.md

 *The code is licensed under GPLv3 in hopes of protecting people from malicious modifications.*

-I'm glad I started this project.
-Thanks everybody that had nice things to say about it, I enjoy reading them.

 ## Contributing

 - Fork the project